Craft Beer And Mountain Biking – A Great Combination

 Tried And Tested

-Bridge Road Brewers would have to be my favourite brewery for product variety and quality beer.
+Bridge Road Brewers would have to be our favorite brewery for product variety and quality beer.
 A good little setup and a beer to suit everyone.

-The Beechworth MTB park has a good loop of around 10km and is one of my favourites.
-It is quite technical and can bite hard if you get it wrong.
+The Beechworth MTB park has a good loop of around 10km and it is quite technical which can bite hard if you get it wrong.
 The areas around Beechworth also have several other trails suitable for MTB.

-Bright Brewery has the best location of any that I have visited.
-It combines all my favourite things, mountain biking, craft beer, live music and water!
+Bright Brewery has the best location of any that we have visited.
+It combines all our favourite things, mountain biking, craft beer, live music and water!
 Located right on the ovens river it makes for a great destination.
-My go to brews are the MIA IPA and Stubborn Russian.
+Great for kids with a massive playground as well as a water park next to the brewery.
+Go to brews are the MIA IPA and Stubborn Russian.

 There is plenty of MTB action in and around Bright with trails along the rivers as well as the Mystic MTB Park.

 Forrest Brewery is perfectly positioned between the two main MTB circuits in Forrest.
 Ride one circuit then stop in for a lunch and brew on your way to the second.
-One of my favourite places to ride with a diverse range of tracks and awesome scenery.
-The Otway Odyssey 100km MTB race in February is also the one event I pencil in every year.
+One of our favourite places to ride with a diverse range of tracks and awesome scenery.
+The Otway Odyssey 100km MTB race in February is also the one event that we pencil in every year, such a great challenge to build up for.

 Red Hill VIC

 There are a few good places to track down a craft beer in Warrnambool also.
-My favourites are the Olde Maritime Inn and the Hotel Warrnambool.
+Our favourites are the Olde Maritime Inn and the Hotel Warrnambool.

 Mount Beauty VIC

-Sweetwater Brewing is located in Mt Beauty where you can also find the Big Hill MTB park.
-A nice little town that I try and tie in with a MTB trip to Beechworth and Bright as they are all within close proximity.
+Sweetwater Brewing is/was located in Mt Beauty where you can also find the Big Hill MTB park.
+A nice little town that we try and tie in with a MTB trip to Beechworth and Bright as they are all within close proximity.

-A short 20 min drive or a 45 minute ride from Beechworth will see you at some of the best MTB trails I have found in VIC.
+A short 20 min drive or a 45 minute ride from Beechworth will see you at some of the best MTB trails to be found in VIC.

 Warby Ranges VIC